JordanDanielWest/Configure-Active-Directory-with-Azure-VM/README.md

 - Create: Azure Virtual Machine
 - Virtual Machine Name: DC-1
-- Which ever Region you use needs to be the same on DC-1 and Client-1
+- Regions: Which ever Region you use needs to be the same on DC-1 and Client-1
 - Image: Windows Server 2022
 - Username & Password (take note of both)
 - Review + Create